hanneskod/readme-tester/docs/example_contexts.md

     $context = 'context';
     ```

-And the example context is automatically imported.
+The example context will be imported automatically

     <!--
     #[ReadmeTester\ExpectOutput('context')]